tone-3000/nam-pedal/README.md

 A guitar amp modeler pedal for the [Daisy Pod](https://www.electro-smith.com/daisy/pod) running [Neural Amp Modeler](https://github.com/sdatkinson/NeuralAmpModelerCore) (NAM) models.
 It loads `.namb` binary model files from an SD card and provides two knobs for gain (input level) and volume (output level).

+## Motivation

+This was created as a helpful blueprint to guide the creation of embedded devices that can run NAM.
+For more information on the work that led to this, check [this blog post](link to blog post).

 > **Important — USB serial terminal required:** The firmware currently waits
 > for a USB serial connection at startup (`StartLog(true)`).
 If no serial
 > terminal is connected, the board will **stall indefinitely** and never reach